 - Another precaution is to wear rubber gloves and a mask when contacting, cleaning, chopping, or even cooking.
 If you’ve followed those instructions, it won’t have those hazards when it’s cooked.

-- As a result, if you inspect squirrels that appear to be healthy, you may surely kill and eat it out, making us rather safe to eat.
+- As a result, if you inspect squirrels that appear to be healthy, you may surely kill and eat them out, making us rather safe to eat.
 Otherwise, you should avoid them.

 You can reduce the danger of illness transmission by taking these procedures and completely cooking squirrels.